omnia-sh/dunna/README.md

 ### Support

-If you want to support this project you can do so by giving a star or tweeting about us
+If you want to support this project you can do so by giving us a star or tweeting about us.

+And if you want to contribute to dunna please check the [contribution guide.](https://github.com/alimehasin/dunna/blob/main/CONTRIBUTING.md)